Shopify/shopify-api-js/docs/migrating-to-v6.md

    </div>

-1. `Shopify.Webhooks.Registry.registerAll` is now `shopify.webhooks.registerAllHttp`, and now accepts a `path` in its parameter object with which to register all topic handlers added to the registry.
+1. `Shopify.Webhooks.Registry.registerAll` is now `shopify.webhooks.registerAllHttp`, and now accepts a `path` in its parameter object with which to register all topic handlers added to the HTTP registry.
    <div>Before

    ```ts